 LEBW provides resources to donor families that have chosen to give the gift of sight and preserve a legacy.
 By making the decision for your loved one to be an eye, tissue, and organ donor, you chose an incredible way to preserve a legacy.
 LEBW needs eye and corneal tissue from donors of most ages.
 Eye tissue is used for more than just to restore vision; it also can be used to further research for certain diseases such as glaucoma and macular degeneration.
 We realize that making the decision to donate isn’t always easy, especially amidst the loss of a loved one.
 Donation is a precious gift, and we honor your loved one’s gift with the utmost respect and care.
 We’ve outlined a few resources below that may give you strength during your time of need.
-If you need additional grief resources please contact us at 608.233.2354 ext.
-212 or send us an email.
+If you need additional grief resources please contact us at 877.233.2354 ext.
+212 or send us, email@example.com.

 The Compassionate Friends

 Each donor family is invited to participate in the creation of a Donor Memorial Quilt, to recognize those who have chosen to give the Gift of Sight.
 A quilt square represents donors, and tells their story.
 A quilt, as well as quilt squares, travel throughout the state to raise awareness of eye, organ, and tissue donation.
 We continuously rotate the quilts as more are made.
 One quilt remains on display at Lions Eye Bank of Wisconsin main office.